Skip to main content

 Two more delightful tools live here: beyondtime_daily_quote and beyondtime_daily_reflection.
 They generate context-aware prompts and quotes based on your actual goals.
 Ask "what's a good reflection question for me tonight?" and you get something rooted in your work, not a generic "what are you grateful for?"

-Plan, track, and reflect on goals from inside Claude, Cursor, or any MCP-compatible AI client.
+Plan, track, and reflect on goals from inside Claude Desktop or Claude Code.

-The clients we've tested most heavily are Claude Desktop and Claude Code, unsurprising given that Anthropic ships and maintains MCP.
-Both work cleanly: add the server URL, complete the OAuth handshake, and tools light up.
+The clients we've tested most heavily are Claude Desktop and Claude Code.
+Both work cleanly: add the server URL, complete the sign-in, and you're ready.

-Cursor also supports remote MCP servers and works with Beyond Time.
-Cursor users tend to use the integration in a slightly different mode, often interleaving goal updates with code work ("I just shipped the auth refactor, mark that milestone complete and add a new one for the post-launch monitoring window").
+Claude Desktop is the easiest starting point for most users.
+Claude Code is the better choice if you live in the terminal and want to interleave goal updates with development work ("I just shipped the auth refactor, mark that milestone complete and add a new one for the post-launch monitoring window").

 If you've evaluated us against a calendar-only competitor like Notion Calendar or a scheduling-first tool like Motion, one quiet but important difference: Beyond Time is built so its data is meant to be touched by AI.
 Most tools have AI features bolted onto a closed UI.
 We have an MCP server.
 That's structural, not marketing.

-Authentication uses OAuth 2.1 with the standard MCP authorization extensions.
-From your perspective, it's one flow: a browser window pops up, you sign in (or confirm an existing session), you approve, you're back in your AI client with a working server.
+From your perspective, it's one step: a browser window opens, you sign in to Beyond Time (or confirm an existing session), you approve, and you're back in your AI client with a working connection.
+Your client handles the rest automatically.

-The next question is usually "wait, an AI can write to my goals?"
-Yes, and the security boundary is identical to you logging in and clicking buttons.
-The AI acts on your behalf, with your token, against your account.
+The question that comes up: "wait, an AI can write to my goals?"
+Yes — and the security boundary is identical to you logging in and clicking buttons yourself.
+The AI acts on your behalf, with your permission.
 Nothing more.

 Privacy stance

 Beyond Time does not train on your goal data.
 Your data is yours.
-The MCP server simply gives AI clients you choose, like Claude or Cursor, a structured way to operate on it on your behalf, with your permission, using your credentials.
+The MCP server simply gives Claude a structured way to operate on it on your behalf, with your permission, using your credentials.

 How is this different from typing into the Beyond Time app?